 - Leave your old expectations behind.
 This doesn't mean that you have to lower your standards.
 What it means is that each event is different, even when you have the same people involved.
 Life experiences have changed, and things have happened to everyone.
 Accept the fact that, although Thanksgiving is a longstanding tradition, this is a completely new experience.

 - Be understanding of divided time.
-If you and your spouse have families in different towns, it's likely you won't be able to be with both of them every single year.
+If you and your spouse (or significant other) have families in different towns, it's likely you won't be able to be with both of them every single year.
 Come up with a solution, like alternating where you spend Thanksgiving each year.
 Do this without anger or guilt, or you'll wind up miserable.

 - Be aware of relationship issues.
 If family members have a long history of not getting along, there is probably nothing you can do to change it.
-One thing you can do, however, is ask those involved to behave during the event, even if it means not being on the same side of the table.
+One thing you can do, however, is asking those involved to behave during the event, even if it means not being on the same side of the table.

 - Embrace traditions but not to the point of misery.
-If your family has a Thanksgiving custom, there is nothing wrong with trying to hold onto it … that is, unless it creates stress and drama.
+If your family has a Thanksgiving custom, there is nothing wrong with trying to hold onto it—that is unless it creates stress and drama.
 Evaluate each tradition and only follow it if it works for this particular event.
 Remember that the most important tradition is bringing family and friends together and being thankful.

 - Be prepared with conversation starters.
 Even if you know your Aunt Edna can keep the conversation going without any help, prepare a few topics that you can bring up to start a new discussion or steer the conversation in a different direction.
 This is particularly important if you're dealing with varied religions, opposing political views, or social differences.